DigiByte (DGB) wallet

 We'll delve into Atomic Wallet's unique composition and features below, but this entity is quite unique in that it acts as a non-custodial and decentralized wallet.
 This means that your unique seed phrase and private keys are stored and encrypted locally on your device rather than being accessible through a third-party and centralized exchange.

 As a result, you retain full control over your sensitive information and funds at all times, creating a type of cold wallet that can also be accessed seamlessly and in real-time through encrypted mobile and desktop applications.
-Atomic Wallet is also one of numerous platforms that enables you to manage and exchange a diverse range of tokens through a single interface, while each will apply its own individual transaction fee.
+Atomic Wallet is also one of numerous platforms that enables you to manage and swap a diverse range of tokens through a single interface, while each will apply its own individual transaction fee.

 There are also inherent transaction fees associated with each token, and DGB is no exception to this rule.
 This is typically far lower than alternative coins such as Bitcoin, with transaction fees for DGB usually expressed in fractions of a penny.
 Of course, this is proportionate to the lower value of DGB tokens in relation to BTC and rival altcoins, with this asset having reached its historic high of $0.116154 on January 5th, 2018.